HomeMy WebLinkAbout2022-06-21 Planning Board Minutes (Draft)PRESENT:

 from view and not the prominent entryway marker to the hamlet; he showed this on the map.

-Greg Nelson asked to what extent the engineering of the POI location needs to take into account the new
+Greg Nelson asked to what extent the engineering of the P01 location needs to take into account the new

 Federal Emergency Management Agency (FEMA) 100-year flood maps.
 Austin Goodwin explained that